Degree: Bachelor of Arts (B.A.)

 The following is sufficient proof of your English language skills

-• your Abitur certificate, if you have taken English for at least five years up to graduation and your final or average grade of the last two years of English lessons corresponds to at least the German grade 4 (sufficient) or at least 5 points or
+• it shows that you have studied English for at least five years up to graduation and your final grade or average grade of the last two years of English lessons corresponds to at least the German grade 4 (sufficient) or at least 5 grade points or

-• a degree from a university with English as the sole language of instruction and examination, whereby English must be the only and official language of the completed degree program in the Diploma Supplement, the Transcript of Records or the degree certificate
+• a university degree with English as the sole language of instruction and examination in the completed degree program - this must be clearly stated in the Diploma Supplement, Transcript of Records or in the degree certificate.

-Otherwise, only the internationally recognized English tests listed in the KIT admission and enrollment regulations are accepted as proof.
-These are
+Otherwise, only the following English tests listed in the KIT admission and enrollment regulations are accepted as proof of English proficiency:

-• IELTS with an overall score of at least 6.5 and no section below 5.5 or
+• IELTS with an overall score of at least 6.5, no section below 5.5

-• University of Cambridge Certificate in Advanced English (CAE) or
+• Cambridge Certificate C1 Advanced (CAE)

-• University of Cambridge Certificate of Proficiency in English (CPE) or
+• Cambridge Certificate C2 Proficiency (CPE)

-• UNIcert at least level II
+• UNIcert, at least level II

 Additional necessary requirements for enrollment